 Atera Dashboard

 Atera is a package of tools that is designed for use by IT Departments and managed service providers (MSPs).
-The system includes both remote monitoring and management (RMM) tools for use by technicians and professional services automation (PSA) systems for use by the MSP’s management to run the business.
-The facilities and storage space are designed on a multi-tenanted architecture, which keeps the data of clients completely separate.
+Easily one of the premiere software development tools for Windows, Mac, and mobile devices, the system includes remote monitoring and management (RMM) tools for technicians and professional services automation (PSA) systems for use by the MSP’s management to run the business.
+The facilities and storage space are designed on a multi-tenanted architecture, which keeps clients’ data completely separate.

 • Multi-Site Management: Streamlines managing several client sites simultaneously.